-(4) Other (Income), Net
+(3) Other (Income), Net

-During the year ended December 31, 2012, the Company recognized net gains of \$2,590,000 related to the disposition of idle assets.
-Additionally, the Company recognized foreign currency transaction losses of \$777,000 for the year ended December 31, 2012, respectively, related to the net U.S. dollar denominated monetary asset position of our Mexican subsidiaries for which the Mexican peso is the functional currency.
-For the year ended December 31, 2011, the Company recognized net gains of \$3,636,000 related to the disposition of idle assets and foreign currency transaction gains of \$2,640,000.
-These gains and losses are included in other (income) expense, net on the consolidated statements of operations.
+During the year ended December 31, 2013, the Company recognized net gains of \$1,516,000 related to the disposition of idle assets.
+Additionally, the Company recognized foreign currency transaction losses of \$298,000 for the year ended December 31, 2013 related to the net U.S. dollar denominated monetary asset position of our Mexican subsidiaries for which the Mexican peso is the functional currency.
+For the year ended December 31, 2012, the Company recognized net gains of \$2,590,000 related to the disposition of idle assets and foreign currency transaction losses of \$777,000.
+These gains and losses are included in other (income), net on the consolidated statements of operations.

-(5) Dana Settlement Agreement
+(4) Dana Claim

-On March 3, 2006, the Company's largest customer, Dana and 40 of its U.S. subsidiaries, filed voluntary petitions for reorganization under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court for the Southern District of New York.
-On August 7, 2007, the Company entered into a comprehensive settlement agreement with Dana to resolve all outstanding disputes between the parties, terminate previously approved arbitration payments and replace three existing supply agreements with a single, revised contract running through 2014.
+On March 3, 2006, the Company's largest customer, Dana Corporation ("Dana") and 40 of its U.S. subsidiaries, filed voluntary petitions for reorganization under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court for the Southern District of New York.
+On August 7, 2007, the Company entered into a comprehensive settlement agreement with Dana (the "Settlement Agreement") to resolve all outstanding disputes between the parties, terminate previously approved arbitration payments and replace three existing supply agreements with a single, revised contract running through 2014.
 In addition, Dana provided the Company with an allowed general unsecured non-priority claim in the face amount of \$89,000,000 (the "Claim").

-The Claim provided to Sypris was agreed to by Sypris and Dana as consideration for the aggregate economic impact of the various elements the two parties were negotiating.
-After the aggregate Claim value of \$89,900,000 was established, Sypris recorded the claim at the estimated fair value of \$76,483,000 and allocated the estimated fair value to each commercial issue negotiated.
-The revenues and resulting net income associated with each of those issues requiring the Company's continued involvement was deferred and will be recognized over the applicable period of the involvement.
-For the years ended December 31, 2012 and 2011, the Company recognized into revenue \$7,892,000 and \$6,884,000, respectively, related to the Claim.
+The Claim provided to the Company was agreed to by the Company and Dana as consideration for the aggregate economic impact of the various elements the two parties were negotiating.
+After the aggregate Claim value of \$89,900,000 was established, the Company recorded the claim at the estimated fair value of \$76,483,000.
+The revenues and resulting net income associated with the Company's continued involvement were deferred and are being recognized over the remaining period of the Company's supply agreement with Dana, through December 31, 2014.
+For the years ended December 31, 2013 and 2012, the Company recognized revenue of \$8,000,000 and \$7,892,000, respectively, related to the Claim.